mickfuzz/makecode-platformer-101/groupCourseOverview.md

 As well as different game player types, there are also different game maker types.
 These are listed here, but if you are a planner then you may want to really know how all of the code for our game works before you start to make other changes to it.

+#### Step by Step Tutorials for the pLanners out there
 So if you are a planner then you may want to take the time to work your way through these tutorials.
 If not jump right on to the next section.

 - [Tutorial Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne)
 - [Tutorial Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)

-### Setting New Goals and Reflecting on Progress
+### Hands on Making

 We are going to follow the same pattern of last week: